floweredscarf/su25/labs/lab02/index.md

 To quickly recap what you need to do for this lab:

--   Read through the lab and learn about Java objects and the Golden Rule of Equals.
-Make sure you understand how to draw box-and-pointer diagrams.
--   Build good collaboration habits as you work through the provided discussion questions and exercises.
+-   Make sure you understand Box and Pointer Diagrams
--   In `lab02/Account.java` edit the behavior of withdrawal to return a boolean then implement account merging and overdraft protection.
+-   In `Account.java` edit the behavior of withdrawal to return a boolean then implement account merging and overdraft protection.
     ([Exercise: Modifying Withdrawal Behavior](#exercise-account-management))
+-   `ListExercises.java`
+-   `MapExercises.java`
--   Implement `lab02/src/Path.java`, which keeps track of `currPoint` and `nextPoint` and implements the method `iterate(dx, dy)` using helper methods `getCurrX()`, `getCurrY()`, `getNextX()`, `getNextY()`, `getCurrentPoint()` and `setCurrentPoint(Point point)`.
+-   Implement `src/Path.java`, which keeps track of `currPoint` and `nextPoint` and implements the method `iterate(dx, dy)` using helper methods `getCurrX()`, `getCurrY()`, `getNextX()`, `getNextY()`, `getCurrentPoint()` and `setCurrentPoint(Point point)`.
     ([Exercise: Pursuit Curves](#exercise-pursuit-curves))
+-   Start Project 0